-- Resident of the Galveston College taxing district, which includes the City of Galveston, and communities of Port Bolivar and Crystal Beach, for a minimum of 12 months prior to graduation from high school or successful completion of GED or home schooling and must continue to be a resident of the Galveston College taxing district while enrolled at Galveston College and receiving Universal Access funds.
-A recipient must be a student who is able to claim Texas in-state residency using the Texas Higher Education Coordinating Board residency criteria (See the Admissions Office for further information).
+Must be a resident of the Galveston College taxing district for a minimum of 12 months prior to graduation from accredited high schools or successful completion of a General Educational Development (GED) or home schooling prior to enrollment into Galveston College, or otherwise qualified for an in-district waiver under state law.
+Student must continue to be a resident of the Galveston College taxing district while enrolled at Galveston College and receiving Universal Access Scholarship funds.
+Residency requirements are determined by the Admissions Office and should be contacted for further information.

 I. Academic Standard Component

 Galveston College uses the 4.0 grade point average system and numerical code:

 Students are expected to maintain an overall cumulative grade point average (GPA) of 1.50 for 0 – 30 hours and 2.0 for 31 hours and above based on the number of semester hours attempted at Galveston College.
 Students receiving FFELP loans must maintain a 2.0 GPA for all semester hours attempted.